 In the present day his monastery has grown into one of the largest monasteries in Northern Thailand where he is known as Luang Por Opart (“Luang Por” means Honourable Father).

-Once again, thousands of visitors come to his monastery every year, including many disciples from Myanmar who couldn’t find a teacher in their own country that matches Ahba.
+Once again, thousands of visitors find their way to his monastery every year, including many disciples from Myanmar who couldn’t find a teacher in their own country to match Ahba.

 As an abbot he heads about 25 monks and 200 novices.
 The monastery is mainly a Buddhist school where Pali, the language in which the teachings of the Buddha are written, is studied.

 Ahba’s school has been in the top three best Pali schools in Thailand for many years, and the monastic and lay community is in awe of how he has built that up from scratch.

 Because this achievement is so special, Ahba has been awarded a royal decoration and his monastery has been named a royal monastery.

 In addition, Ahba has received the unique permission to be abbot of both monks from the Mahā Nikāya and the Dhammayuttika Nikaya movement, in other words, his monastery has become an official meditation monastery as well as a Pali school.

 Ahba teaches a small group of people, mainly from Myanmar and the Netherlands, in samatha meditation on buddho.

 He explained that when it comes to gaining insight into the workings of your own mind, the main obstacle is the lack or absence of samādhi (concentration).

 People want to progress far to quickly.
 They want insights without first developing a foundation of morality and concentration out of which wisdom can arise naturally.